amdossantos77/amarildodossantos00/README.md

 # Hi, I'm Amarildo 👋

-Backend Engineer in training · Systems thinker · 42 School Luanda
+Backend Engineer in training · Fullstack Developer · 42 School Luanda

-I build backend systems with a focus on reliability, performance, and clean design.
+I build fullstack systems with a strong focus on backend — reliability, performance, and clean design.
 My foundation in C and C++ gives me a strong mental model of how computers work at a low level — I apply that thinking to everything I build.

 Currently deepening my knowledge of Java, distributed systems, and cloud infrastructure, working towards building backend systems at scale.